jarcane/clojurice/README.md

 boot build <target-dir>
 ```

-An uberjar called "clojurice-(version)-standalone.jar" will be found in the target director.
+An uberjar called "clojurice-(version)-standalone.jar" will be found in the target directory.
 The project version number can be set in `build.boot`.

 ## Development notes